stepbrobd/sora/README.md

 No, Sora will always remain free without subscriptions, paid content, or any type of login.

 4. **How can i get module?**
-I do not provide any module for the app.
+I do not provide any module for the app and so the app is not installed with any module.
 Search for them on google or i dont know.
-I only created 1 module to watch videos of my school.

 ## Acknowledgements